-The Group has an executed agreement with the Gallipoli Medical Research Foundation entered into on 9 February 2022 for \$6,090,140.
-The terms of the agreement is 5 years and the amount payable in 2024 is \$1,218,028.
+The Group has an executed agreement with the Gallipoli Medical Research Foundation, entered into on 9 February 2022 for \$6,090,140.
+The term of the agreement is 5 years.
+The unspent commitment is \$2,436,056 which is payable in 2025 and 2026.
 This project will establish and deliver an online learning service and provide clinical data analysis to determine health trends.